 The ability of the Company to explore its mineral properties and the future profitability of the Company are directly related to the market price of precious metals.
 The Company monitors precious metals prices to determine the appropriate course of action to be taken by the Company.

 15 Supplemental cash flow information

-Year ended December 31, 2023 Year ended December 31, 2022
+Year ended December 31, 2024 Year ended December 31, 2023

 \$ \$

 Cash paid for interest - -

 Cash paid for income taxes - -

+Deferred acquisition costs included in accounts payable 35,231 -